-They come in all shapes and sizes from compact beverage fridges to double-door monsters.
+They come in all shapes, sizes, and colors (like this little beauty) from compact beverage fridges to double-door / french door monsters.
 Luckily, that means you will be able to find the ideal fridge for you!

 You need a fridge that fits the space you have and also what you want to store in it.
-If you have a high ceiling but a slim space, choose a tall fridge thin fridge.
+If you have a high ceiling but a slim space, choose a tall fridge thin fridge to maximize space.
 But if you only have under-counter space, an under counter fridge is a good option for you.

 If you would get value from installing a wine rack in your fridge (no judgment here!) then get a wine rack.

 It's also important to find the right balance of fridge to freezer space.
 Take inventory of your current set up and think back to any times you've felt like you didn't have enough space.
 Was it mostly in your freezer or your fridge section that was always a little tight?

 Of course, if you don't use your freezer that often and prefer fresh food, choose an appliance with a small freezer section.
 If you like to stock up on bulk food items from Costco then grab one with plenty of freezer space!

 Everyone can agree that if you're living full-time in a tiny home, you need to be able to cook food.
 And to do that, you'll need a stove, oven, or both.

 What kind of cooking appliances you need will not only depend on the kind of food you like to eat but how you want to power the appliance.

 These are some options to suit every tiny house kitchen.

 If you have a cute rustic tiny home, you could get by with a simple propane-powered camping stove.
 It's great for toasting s'mores and heating beans plus you can take it with you on your camping trips.
 But it maynot ideal for family mealtimes and cozy date nights.